barchart/events-client-js/docs/content/sdk/lib-gateway.md

 * * *

 ### reportGateway.getReport(source) :id=reportgatewaygetreport
-> <p>Assuming the report has completed, gets a link which can be used to
+> Assuming the report has completed, gets a link which can be used to
-> download the actual report in CSV format.</p>
+> download the actual report in CSV format.

 **Kind**: instance method of [<code>ReportGateway</code>](#ReportGateway)
 **Returns**: <code>Promise.&lt;ReportDownloadLink&gt;</code>